Automattic/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 And add a [feature flag](https://github.com/Automattic/wp-calypso/blob/1cdd7380bb457dd4653fad1f27a6a53065d64c24/config/development.json#L46-L49) for the appropriate environment(s), such as `"guided-tours/tutorial-site-preview": true,`.

+**Important:** use the feature flag to ensure that the tour is only triggered in environments where all the required features are available.
+E.g. especially the `desktop` environment may differ from general Calypso because of the different context that it runs in and the different release cycles.

 ### The Tour element

 Now in between the `makeTour` parantheses, create the tour element: